Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

-AI technologies including statistical ML and DL methods have been widely utilized in the animal husbandry system.
-We conduct a statistical analysis of various AI models used in animal husbandry researches across 69 articles, among them, about 30\% of the articles use the RF model, 25\% of them adopt SVM and ANN models, and about 10\% of them resort to deep learning models.
+From the above literature review, it can be seen that various AI technologies including statistical ML and DL methods have been improving the animal husbandry system from diverse perspectives.
+Notably, we conduct a statistical analysis of various AI models used in animal husbandry research across 69 articles, among them, about 30\% of the articles use the RF model, 25\% of them adopt SVM and ANN models, and about 10\% of them resort to deep learning models.